Florune/florune-documentation/src/services/documents.md

 * **Cost-effective** – Minimal on-chain storage fees
 * **Public verification** – Anyone can verify existence and timestamp
-* **Lightweight** – Ideal for large-scale or frequent document verification
+* **Lightweight** – Ideal for frequent document verification
 * **Immutable proof** – On-chain records cannot be tampered with

 **Drawbacks:**

 * Does not store full document content
-* Limited functionality compared to full Verifiable Documents
+* Limited functionality compared to Verifiable Documents

 ---